dawinaj/HD44780/README.md

 Currently, there exists one Connector - using **PCF8574** 8-bit expander via **I2C**.
 Feel free to suggest or write other Connectors.

 Main source file contains simple tests.
-You can see the results in `tests/`.
+You can see the results [here](https://imgur.com/a/MCVgFki).

 For C-style library, see [bradkeifer/esp32-HD44780](https://github.com/bradkeifer/esp32-HD44780), on which this library is based.